-In Sesotunawa’s jewelry, you’ll catch a glimpse of Lake Sebu’s serene waters, its surrounding mountains, and the strength of the people who call this place home.
+In Sesotunawa’s jewelry, you’ll catch a glimpse of Lake Sebu’s serene waters, the sky that hangs above it, and the strength of the people who call this place home.
 Wearing Sesotunawa is a reminder to take a moment out of your day to look closer around you in gratitude and appreciation.

 Filipino Gifts — Clothing & Textiles

 Pinay Collection: A Filipino Gift To Hype Up Your Bestie

 Based in and shipping internationally from Toronto, Canada